Helena of Moscow: Uncrowned Queen of Poland

 Helena's situation became further complicated when John I Albert died in June 1501 and Alexander was elected as the new King of Poland in October 1501.
 The Polish nobility did not want an Orthodox queen and pressured her to convert.
 Polish nobles, including Bishop Erazm Ciołek and Cardinal Frederick Jagiellon, discussed the issue of royal divorce.
 From Pope Alexander VI they obtained Alexander's absolution from his marital oath and duties to Helena as well as from the promise to Ivan III not to force Helena to convert.
 The pope went further and ordered Alexander to put effort in convincing Helena to convert.
 Despite their efforts, Helena did not convert and the royal couple remained close.
 When Kraków priests insulted Helena when she had an Orthodox service in one of the chapels of the Wawel Cathedral, Alexander wrote to his brother Frederick asking to discipline the priests.
 Alexander even gifted land near Minsk and Mogilev to Helena to assure her financial independence.
 Alexander was crowned as King of Poland in December 1501; as an adherent to the Eastern Orthodox beliefs, Helena was ineligible to become Queen of Poland and was never crowned.
 Officially she was only the "wife of Grand Duke of Lithuania" but she referred to herself as queen.
 Alexander obtained a rescission of Pope Alexander's orders to convert her to Catholicism from Pope Julius II in August 1505.

 Peace negotiations between Lithuania and Moscow began in mid-1502.
 Helena was not directly involved in the negotiations.
 In March 1503, Lithuanian envoys brought her letters to various family members to Moscow.
 Her passionate plea to Ivan III to end the war and bring peace is often cited as proof of her intelligence and devotion to her Lithuanian subjects, but the letter could be a product of Lithuanian diplomats.
 Ivan III replied scolding his daughter.
 Nevertheless, a six-year truce was concluded; the Grand Duchy of Lithuania lost about 210000 km2 or a third of its territory.

 In June 1505, Alexander suffered a stroke which paralyzed his left side.
 During summer his health improved enough to allow him to ride a horse.
-In October 1505, Helena's father Ivan III died leaving her brother Vasili III on the Russian throne.
+In October 1505, Helena's father Ivan III died leaving her brother Vasili III on the Muscovite throne.
 The tension between Lithuania and Moscow lessened as the new Grand Prince wanted to consolidate his power without starting another war.
 In spring 1506, Alexander's health deteriorated after an exhausting journey from Lublin to Vilnius and an inappropriate medical treatments.
 Despite his worsening condition, Alexander called Seimas in Lida so that he could transfer the Grand Duchy of Lithuania to his brother Sigismund I the Old.
 In Lida, Alexander wrote his last will asking Sigismund to take good care of Helena.
 The Seimas was interrupted by the news of an invasion by the Crimean Khanate.
 The King was hastily evacuated to Vilnius, further weakening his health, while Michael Glinski organized defense and won the Battle of Kletsk.